-A CIA employee arrives at the office on his first day, he encounters a computer problem, and attempts to solve it.
+A CIA employee arrives at the office on his first day, encounters a computer problem, and attempts to solve it.
 Someone hands him a case to solve, but he doesn't know how.
-He spends most of his time moving from desk to desk looking for solutions first for his computer problem and then for his first case..
+He spends most of his time moving from desk to desk looking for solutions, first for his computer problem and then for his first case.

-Just like the CIA employee, if your staff have to scramble for data to do their jobs, it is costing you so much money than you can imagine.
+Just like the CIA employee, if your staff have to scramble for data to do their jobs, it is costing you more money than you can imagine.
 One way to eliminate this is by building an answer culture within your company.

 An answer culture in a workplace is one where employees can both ask and provide answers freely.
 In many businesses, as they grow and require more staff, the owner or manager must wear multiple hats, including that of an employee manager.
 However, if this additional responsibility is not managed properly, it can create unnecessary burdens and expenses.
 One important aspect that is often overlooked is the need to provide answers to employees.
 This can lead to employees feeling unsupported and undervalued, which can result in higher turnover rates.

-Why is an answer culture is important for job satisfaction in the workplace?
+Why is culture important for job satisfaction in the workplace?

 An answer culture is important for retention because when employees have access to the right information and answers, their job becomes easier.
 This leads to increased job satisfaction and less demand for higher pay.
 If employees are happy in their jobs, they are less likely to leave for better pay elsewhere.
 Therefore, building a workplace culture that values and provides answers can save businesses money in the long run.